leoprover/Leo-III/README.md

 > ./leo someproblem.p
 % SZS status Theorem for someproblem.p : 3651 ms resp.
 1253 ms w/o parsing
 ```
-Of course, depending on the problem, Leo-III could also output `Timeout`, `Unknown`, `SyntaxError` and others, according to the [SZS status ontology](http://www.cs.miami.edu/~tptp/cgi-bin/SeeTPTP?Category=Documents&File=SZSOntology) [Sut08]
+Of course, depending on the problem, Leo-III could also output `Timeout`, `Unknown`, `SyntaxError` and others, according to the [SZS status ontology](http://www.cs.miami.edu/~tptp/cgi-bin/SeeTPTP?Category=Documents&File=SZSOntology) [Sut08].

 ##### Important parameters

-Parameters are passed *after* the problem file and without an equality sign "=", if used with parameter value: `./leo3 problem -param1 -param2 10`
+Parameters are passed *after* the problem file path without an equality sign "=", if used with parameter value: `./leo3 problem -param1 -param2 10`

 The most important parameters are